Shigeaki-Kanatani/Probe_Design_ver2/README.md

    <img width="220" alt="Screenshot 2024-05-30 at 16 22 17" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/4054981f-1105-4b2a-8a99-4ce174a79a41">

-- Specify the block by opening a an Excel sheet type B(number from 1 to 5), e.g. B1, and then save the file in csv format with the name of B((number from 1 to 5)).csv
+- Specify the block by opening an Excel sheet type B(number from 1 to 5), e.g. B1, and then save the file in csv format with the name of B((number from 1 to 5)).csv

    <img width="264" alt="Screenshot 2024-05-30 at 16 13 44" src="https://github.com/Shigeaki-Kanatani/Probe_Design_ver2/assets/40339288/adc955f8-1cad-44e0-8566-f1fd7aebf09a">